chronic-illness-data-analysis/beautiful-jekyll/result.md

 To recommend effective treatments for conditions and to know how effective treatments were, we used the effectiveness as the measure.
 To compute effectiveness:
 * We extracted the unique conditions, computed the minimum start date for that condition among all users.
-* Then we averages out the severity scores for the start data to compute value before.
+* Then we averaged out the severity scores for the start date to compute value before.
-* Same thing we followed for the end data ( we took max in this case ) to compute value after.
+* Same thing we followed for the end date ( we took max in this case ) to compute value after.
-* Then we again to the mean of these two to get the effectiveness score.
+* Then we again took the mean of these two to get the effectiveness score.
 * We treated positive score as effective and negative as not effective and the value indicates the extent of it.

 Recommender system predicts this effectiveness using SVD++ to recommend effective treatments for conditions.
 Also using this metric , we came up with the following indirect insights from the data.
-For all the conditions recommended treatments like ( ocular migrane, gag reflex etc )  did not work out and they were extremely hard to manage .The effectiveness score for these conditions for the treatments in general was pretty low.
+For all the conditions recommended treatments like ( ocular migrane, gag reflex etc )  did not work out and they were extremely hard to manage .The effectiveness score for these conditions for the treatments prescribed was pretty low.

 ![Recommender](/img/data/cond_top10.png){:class="img-responsive"}
 ![Recommender](/img/data/sym_top10.jpeg.jpg){:class="img-responsive"}

-The analysis on a symptom level on the positive side indicated that for common symptoms like splitting, sore hands ( etc) the treatments recommended were generally effective ( indicating high curablility).
+The analysis on a symptom level on the positive side indicated that for common symptoms like splitting, sore hands ( etc); the treatments recommended were generally effective ( indicating high curablility).

 RMSE for the SVD ++ recommender system – 0.97 ( effectiveness metric )

 # Prediction of Condition Based on Symptoms
 Using the Decision tree based prediction ( XGBoost ) we represented each condition experienced by different users as a vector of symptoms.
 So for the prediction model these symptoms were features.
-So we handpicked most common conditions converting this problem into a multi-class classification( one vs another).
+We handpicked most common conditions converting this problem into a multi-class classification( one vs another).
 We got an F1-Score of 74% as the final result.
 * Precistion = 0.97
 * Recall = 0.59
 * F-1 = 0.74